This is an ad-free article.

 - Exceptions: Charlie (our youngest) is particularly drawn to Fireworks.
 When it is legal (if we are in a legal state or it is a legal time of year) we may purchase some personal fireworks for him, but we carefully supervise and control how they are used.
 When they are lit we make sure he stands at a safe distance and that they are lit by an adult.
 We never let the kids use sparklers.

-- Tamara does not let the kids hang out with the 4th of July “Rambo crowd” of folks (unsupervised) … people who insist on setting off banks of fireworks in the streets and inhaling clouds of toxic smoke and fumes for hours(!) on July 4th.
-This is the most challenging thing in our neighborhood as we have a bluff within walking distance of our home and each year the kids flock to that bluff to watch the city Fireworks.
-While we wait for the city Fireworks to begin handfuls of dads (it’s almost always the fathers) light off personal fireworks on the bluff… far too close to the children present.
-[We really try to avoid that crowd!]
+- Tamara does not let the kids hang out with the 4th of July “Rambo crowd” of folks (unsupervised), which includes people who insist on setting off banks of fireworks in the streets and inhaling clouds of toxic smoke and fumes for hours(!) on July 4th.
+This is the most challenging thing in our neighborhood as we have a bluff within walking distance of our home and each year the kids flock to that bluff to watch the city fireworks.
+While we wait for the city fireworks to begin, handfuls of dads (it’s almost always the fathers) light off personal fireworks on the bluff far too close to the children present.
+(We really try to avoid that crowd!)

-- In addition to watching fireworks from a distance, Tamara takes her sons star gazing in dark sky preserves (and to see meteor showers in the Columbia Gorge – when they happen each year) as an exciting and safer and healthier (and more educational) alternative.
+- In addition to watching fireworks from a distance, Tamara takes her sons star gazing in dark sky preserves (such as to see meteor showers in the Columbia Gorge — when they happen each year) as an exciting, safer, and healthier (more educational) alternative.

-- Most important: Tamara doesn’t worry about a potential single (non-chronic, non-household) incidental exposure – and doesn’t get them tested if they just happen to accidentally walk past some Fireworks (or a home demolition) at close proximity unexpectedly.
-[Instead I rely on annual testing whenever possible, but if I have concern for suspected significant incidental exposure – like with the recent work on our home when the roof leaked – I get them tested.]
-If there is a house fire near our home however I normally do take the kids away for at a day or two if at all possible- so they don’t breathe the smoke.
+- Most importantly: Tamara doesn’t worry about a potential single (non-chronic, non-household) incidental exposure and doesn’t get them tested if they just happen to accidentally walk past some fireworks (or a home demolition) at close proximity unexpectedly.
+(Instead, I rely on annual testing whenever possible, but if I have concerns for suspected significant incidental exposure — like with the recent work on our home when the roof leaked — I get them tested.)
+If there is a house fire near our home, however, I normally do take the kids away for a day or two if at all possible, so they don’t breathe the smoke.

 - If you do live in a Lead painted house (pre-1978 in the United States) you need to evaluate the house so you can determine the risks of living there and test your children accordingly based on potential risks.
 To do this you need to find a Certified Hazard Assessor and ask for a Hazard Assessment of your home.

-- If you are renovating any part of your pre-1978 home it is normally a good idea to get a baseline BLL for yourself and your children before you begin renovations (always moving out / keeping children away from the home during renovations) and then get a follow up BLL test after you move back in to the home (but please only move back in to the home once it has passed clearance testing after renovations have been completed.)
+- If you are renovating any part of your pre-1978 home, it is normally a good idea to get a baseline BLL for yourself and your children before you begin renovations (always moving out/ keeping children away from the home during renovations) and then get a follow-up BLL test after you move back into the house (but please only move back into the home once it has passed clearance testing after renovations are completed).

-- More frequent testing may be warranted if a child has been poisoned (if they have a confirmed high blood lead level.)
+- More frequent testing may be warranted if a child has been poisoned (if they have a confirmed elevated blood lead level).
 After my children were acutely poisoned we tested them every 3 to 5 weeks so we could monitor their progress and make sure their blood Lead levels were going down.
 Once their levels came down we switched to annual testing.